Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 | India | IT Rules 2021 (+ amendments)[9] | Encode applicable grievance and takedown handling after legal review. |

-In a system design interview or production review, you should be able to explain:
+In a system design interview or production review, explain:

 The next capstone takes the same latency discipline and context hierarchy, then applies serving techniques such as KV-cache reuse and speculative decoding to real-time code completion inside an IDE.